What Is This Sorcery?

 Then reboot you machine.

 At this point, the driver uses our DigiCert Authenticode Certificate and, hence, for it to function, you need to place your operating system in test mode.
 This will leave a watermark on your desktop and operating system in a state where other drivers could be installed surreptitiously.
 To resolve this the driver needs to be signed with an EV kernel certificate and submitted to the Microsoft Windows Hardware Development Center for counter signing.
 At this point we don't possess an EV kernel certificate.
+If you are in possession of your own EV code signing certificate, you are free to re-sign the driver and submit to the Windows Hardware Development Center.

 Also, after applying Windows Updates, you might find your machine is no longer in Driver Test Signing Mode.
 You will have to enable Driver Test Signing Mode again per the instructions above and reboot.
 No need to reinstall the driver.